 Dreaming my way free...

-When I was 19 years old I got the word “dream” tattooed on my wrist in Arabic.
+When I was 19 years old I got the word “dream” tattooed on my wrist.
 I grew up obsessed with the idea of dreams.
 They were pictures and stories that existed in your head and your head alone.
 If you were awake, you could manipulate them to look how you needed them to.
 You could create a world, a circumstance, a moment that looked absolutely perfect… something no one has any control of in the real world.
 If you were asleep, dreams could show you the depths and reaches of your own mind when you weren’t even in control of it.
 You could be so emotionally moved that tears traveled from the dream realm down your actual cheeks while you slept.
 Dreams are magical.
 They always have been.
 And as a fan of magic, I wanted that reminder on my body always.
 So at 19, I wandered down the pier in Santa Monica till I found a tattoo artist that looked reliable (no idea how my teenager ass judged this) and I had the word spliced into my skin so that I would always know: “No matter how bad shit gets, Andrea, you can always dream.”

 As I prepared for life beyond college, I got the not-so-subtle hint that the 20s were no place for dreams...
 Instead, capitalism encouraged all of us recent college grads to make it a decade of action.